awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

 + `GET` and `HEAD` requests – If the origin doesn’t respond or stops responding within the duration of the response timeout, CloudFront drops the connection\.
 If the specified number of [origin connection attempts](distribution-web-values-specify.md#origin-connection-attempts) is more than 1, CloudFront tries again to get a complete response\.
 CloudFront tries up to 3 times, as determined by the value of the *origin connection attempts* setting\.
 If the origin doesn’t respond during the final attempt, CloudFront doesn’t try again until it receives another request for content on the same origin\.
 + `DELETE`, `OPTIONS`, `PATCH`, `PUT`, and `POST` requests – If the origin doesn’t respond within 30 seconds, CloudFront drops the connection and doesn’t try again to contact the origin\.
 The client can resubmit the request if necessary\.

-For more information, including how to configure the origin response timeout, see [Origin Response Timeout](distribution-web-values-specify.md#DownloadDistValuesOriginResponseTimeout)\.
+For more information, including how to configure the origin response timeout, see [Origin response timeout](distribution-web-values-specify.md#DownloadDistValuesOriginResponseTimeout)\.

 ### Simultaneous requests for the same object \(traffic spikes\)<a name="request-custom-traffic-spikes"></a>